 .htaccess Method One method is via .htaccess that allows only single IP to access the site.
 Basically, all you would need to do is change the Remote_Address to your IP address.
 What’s new and exciting in WordPress 3.1.
 WordPress 3.1, or “Reinhardt”, is now available in its full release.

 As you run over to download it, or run the automatic update through your Dashboard, keep this page open in a tab.
 We’ve reviewed what’s new in the latest (and greatest?)
 Version of WordPress, and give you all of the most up to date information.
-We’ll walk you through what’s notable and new, and give you links to the initial resources we’re aware of.
 How can post formats be improved?
 So far most of the criticism towards the post formats feature in WordPress 3.1 has been about the formats being a standardized list that cannot be customized.

 But from the perspectives of portability and usability, I would say a mere standardized list doesn’t go far enough.
 The argument for sticking with a standard set of post formats is that a user should be able to switch themes without losing the formatting of their posts.
 There are nine new formats and these do seem to cover most uses: aside, gallery, link, image, quote, status, video, audio, and chat.
 Making formats portable But if each theme implements these formats differently does it really matter if the format terms are consistent?
 Image posts are even more of a conundrum.

 A single image.
 So the first image could, or should be considered the post’s image?
 For the sake of portability between themes, I think there should be some developer consensus as to how these formats should be handled functionally.